 Center for Health Law Studies

 William C. Wefel Center for Employment Law

 Bioethics, Civil Procedure I, Civil Procedure II, Disability Law, Health Care Ethics, Health Care Law

-Professor Pendo earned her Bachelor of Arts with Honors in English Literature from the University of California, where she was a member of the Honors College, Phi Beta Kappa, and a Regents and Alumni Association scholar.
-After earning her law degree from the University of California Berkeley School of Law, she clerked at the U.S. Court of Appeals for the Second Circuit and practiced at a litigation firm and in the Employee Benefits / ERISA group at MetLife.
+Professor Pendo earned her B.A. with Honors from UCLA, and a J.D. from UC Berkeley School of Law.
+After graduation, she clerked at the U.S. Court of Appeals for the Second Circuit and practiced at a litigation firm and in the Employee Benefits / ERISA group at MetLife in New York.
 She is a member of the State Bars of California and New York.